openfaas/docs/docs/reference/cron.md

 ## Cron Connector

 The [cron-connector](https://github.com/openfaas/cron-connector) is an OpenFaaS event-connector which can be used to trigger functions on a timed-basis.
-It makes use of the OpenFaaS REST API, so it is capable of working with all OpenFaaS providers.
+It makes use of the OpenFaaS REST API, so it is capable of working with all OpenFaaS Providers.

 ### Kubernetes